January 14, 2021

 Due to the nature of its use, bathrooms are one of the locations in our homes which are prone to water damage.
 Over time, water may seep into crevices and erode the materials causing a loss in the integrity and safety of the bathroom.
 Worse still, these damages may cause water damage outside of the bathroom due to leakage.
 Water damage to bathrooms is not unique to HDBs, condos or landed properties, homeowners need to check the state of their toilet every 3-6 months to ensure further damage does not occur.

-- Presence of mould and other fungus growth – the warm conditions of the bathroom is perfect for mould and mildew to grow & fester.
+the warm conditions of the bathroom are perfect for mould and mildew to grow & fester.
 The presence of mould can indicate leaks from pipes, toilet bowls or water heaters.
 Check to see if there are any black or dark green spots in the bathroom and take note of any damp odours when stepping into the toilet.

 We believe in our work and provide professional advice.
 We have an experienced team of applicators and waterproofing specialists that are well-skilled in waterproofing & PU grouting.